 Doubt is a part of our day-to-day life.
 It is neither good nor bad.
 It is our response to that uncertainty that will determine whether it is good for us or not.
 But what about doubt in relation to our faith and relationship with God?

 Doubt As a Believer

 Doubt is natural.
 But what do you do when questions creep into your faith?
-All too often we think of this as a bad thing for a Christian.
+All too often, we think of this as a bad thing for a Christian.
 We think of doubt as the enemy of faith and try to suppress or hide any certainty that we might have.
-When we share our doubt with another believer, they may well encourage us to just have faith.
+When we share our doubts with other believers, they may well encourage us to just have faith.
 But are the questions we have as a believer really our enemy?

 Indeed, doubt can be destructive if we do not deal with it.
 Hiding or suppressing doubt can leave it to fester and eventually explode into unbelief.
 But doubt can also be a very productive experience if I address it properly.
 Doubt can help me to grow in my faith and in my understanding of that faith.